-The 8 principles of the Act require that data must be:
+The eight principles of the Act require that data must be:

-- • Provide proof of identification with your form i.e. passport, driving license, something that shows your full name, date of birth and current address.
-This may require a combination of documents; see Section 4 of the application form for examples.
+- Provide proof of identification with your form i.e. passport, driving licence, something that shows your full name, date of birth and current address.
+This may require a combination of documents; see Section 3 of the application form for examples.

-Please send your completed form, identific ation document, and fee to:
+Please send your completed F337 form (271 downloads) , identification document, and fee to: